Art and The Unconscious

 About Laura Patterson

-Laura is a psychodynamic therapist in Northern Ireland.
-She works full time in private practice, with both individual and couple clients.
+Laura is a psychodynamic individual and relationship therapist in Northern Ireland.

 Her Jungian focused therapeutic work, provides depth of understanding to the unconscious dynamics of individuals and relationships.
 She is passionate about amplifying the symbols given in dreams, active imagination and working creatively through fairy tale and art, to help clients build a bridge between the unconscious and conscious realms of the psyche.